DMS Appraisal Services, LLC. maintains the highest professional ethics

 Typically, appraising a long term career.
-Requirements to become a licensed appraiser have increased more than ever before.
-That's why it goes without question these days that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+So it goes without question these days that real estate appraisal can definitely be called a profession as opposed to a trade.
 In our field, as with any profession, we must follow strict ethical considerations.

-As appraisers our chief responsibility is to his or her client.
-Generally, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you desire to obtain a copy of an appraisal report, you should get it through your lender.
-Other obligations also include, accurate sums appropriate to the nature of the assignment, acquiring and sustaining a certain level of competency and education, and the appraiser must conduct him or herself as a professional.
-Maintaining high ethics and client confidentiality is is what we do everyday at DMS Appraisal Services, LLC..
+An appraiser's chief responsibility is to their client.
+Generally, in residential practice, the appraiser's client is the lender ordering the appraisal.
+Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you desire to obtain a copy of the appraisal document, you should get it through your lender.
+Other obligations also include, numerical accuracy depending on the scope of the assignment, attaining and keeping a particular level of competency and education, and the appraiser must conduct him or herself as a professional.
+Maintaining high ethics is is what we do everyday at DMS Appraisal Services, LLC..

 DMS Appraisal Services, LLC. provides honest and ethical appraisals for Sequoyah County

-DMS Appraisal Services, LLC. has an established track record for performing appraisals with the highest of ethics.
-Contact us today to learn more.
+DMS Appraisal Services, LLC. has an established reputation for performing competent and ethically superior appraisals.
+To learn more Contact us

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary roll is restricted to those third parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.
+Appraisers may also have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Generally the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary responsibility is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.

-When creating reports, we follow the highest ethical standards possible.
-Working on orders that contingency fees is never an option.
-That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We can't do assignments on percentage fees.
-That is probably the appraisal professions biggest no-no, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
+When working on an appraisal, we follow the highest ethical standards possible.
+We never do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and get paid only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is perhaps the appraisal professions biggest taboo, because it would invite fraudulent practices since increasing the estimate of the home would raise the their paycheck.
 We set ourselves to a higher standard.
-Other improper practices may be defined by state law or professional societies that the appraiser belongs.
+Other unethical practices may be established by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are doing everything we can to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be confident we are doing everything we can to objectively determine the home or property value.

 When you engage DMS Appraisal Services, LLC. we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.